 Grade Change Policy: Course grades are awarded by the professor of record and reported to the university registrar.
 These grades, other than NG or IP, are considered final, but may be changed at the discretion of the faculty member within 9 weeks from the start of the subsequent Fall or Spring semester.
 Any change submitted after that date requires approval of the Provost or their designee.
-Appropriate justifications for changing a final course grade include, but are not limited to:
+Appropriate justifications for changing a final course grade include, but are not limited to: (1) computational error, (2) completion of course work missed during the semester, or (3) other.

-- 1. Computational error

-- 2. Completion of course work missed during the semester

-- 3. Other

 Grade Appeals Policy: The Grade Appeals Policy applies only to questions of student evaluation.
 Since appeals involve questions of judgment, the Grade Appeals Board will not recommend that a grade be revised in the student's favor unless there is clear evidence that the final grade awarded for the class was based on prejudiced or capricious judgment, or was inconsistent with official University policy.
 Please refer to the Academic Integrity Policy for cases where the grade appeal involves a grade given for academic dishonesty.
 Grades are awarded by the faculty member of record and can only be changed by said faculty member unless the Provost directs otherwise following the procedure found in the Graduate Catalog.
+Contact the MPH Program Director for assistance with the Grade Appeal process.